Jōsei Toda: Jishu Gakkan

-Rather than traveling with Makiguchi to Shirokane Elementary School when Makiguchi was forcefully transferred again, Toda opened an tutorial school called Jishu Gakkan where he applied value-creating pedagogy in an independent setting.
+Rather than traveling with Makiguchi to Shirokane Elementary School when Makiguchi was forcefully transferred again, Toda opened a tutorial school called Jishu Gakkan where he applied value-creating pedagogy in an independent setting.
 Toda rented a vacant lot near Meguro Station and built a two-story facility which formally opened in 1924.
 Jishu Gakkan operated for two decades, earning a prominent reputation for its success rate in preparing pupils for secondary-level entrance examinations.

 Toda used a liberal and creative approach to study developed in consultation with Makiguchi.
 Ikeda described Jishu Gakkan in the opening chapter of his semi-fictionalized biography of Toda.

 Publication of "The System of Value-Creating Pedagogy"

 Makiguchi's major work, The System of Value-Creating Pedagogy, was published on November 18, 1930.
 This event marks the day the Soka Gakkai considers as its founding.
 Makiguchi parallels Toda's role in publishing this book to that of Christen Mikkelsen Kold who popularized the educational ideas of N. F. S. Grundtvig in Denmark.

-Toda organized Makiguchi's enormous volume of scribbled notes into a manuscript which then Makiguchi thoroughly reviewed.
+Toda organized Makiguchi's enormous volume of scribbled notes into a manuscript which Makiguchi then thoroughly reviewed.
 The System of Value-Creating Pedagogy was ultimately published by Fuzanbo, of which Taizo Oinuma, the publisher of Makiguchi's Geography of Human Life, was a manager.
 Four volumes were published between 1930 and 1932.
 During the difficult years of publishing, Toda also organized the parents of many of his Jishu Gakkan students who were also students at Shirokane Elementary School to protest and ultimately delay Makiguchi's forced retirement from Shirokane.
 As a result, Makiguchi was able to publish the first two volumes as an incumbent school principal, just as he wished.

-Toda was active in creating a prominent group of 28 supporters who endorsed The System of Value-Creating Pedagogy including Tsuyoshi Inukai, who was to rise to become prime minister of Japan in 1931.
+Toda was active in creating a prominent group of 28 supporters who endorsed The System of Value-Creating Pedagogy, including Tsuyoshi Inukai, who was to rise to become prime minister of Japan in 1931.
 The first volume of The System of Value-Creating Pedagogy included a calligraphy by Inukai as well as forewords by Inazo Nitobe, who at that time was one of the Under-Secretaries General of the League of Nations, sociologist Suketoshi Tanabe, and the folklorist Kunio Yanagita.